Skip to content

 1. Foundation (cloudless-infra) - labeling, environment, consistency

-2. Compute (terraform-aws-lambda-runtime) - ECR + SSM for custom runtimes
+2. Compute (terraform-aws-lambda-function + terraform-aws-lambda-runtime) - functions, layers, custom runtimes

 3. Interface (terraform-aws-rest-api or terraform-aws-website) - how users reach your system